-Parameter Shortcut Description -username -u Specifies the the name of the user account to which the role is being removed.
+Option Short Parameter Description -username -u <name of="" user=""></name> Specifies the name of the user account from which the role is being removed. -force -f Force the action.
+Useful for scripting.

 lunash:>user role clear -username indigo

 User indigo was successfully modified.